solo-io/gloo/docs/content/guides/gloo_federation/service_failover.md

 ## Deploy our Sample Application

-To demonstrate Gloo multi-cluster failover feature, we will create a relatively contrived example which can easily show off the power of the feature.
+To demonstrate Gloo Edge multi-cluster failover feature, we will create a relatively contrived example which can easily show off the power of the feature.

 This application consists of two simple workloads which just return a color.
 The workload in the local cluster returns the color "blue", and the workload in the remote cluster returns the color "green".
 Each workload also has a `healthcheck` endpoint running at "/health" which can be manually made to fail for demonstration purposes.